AndreasLM03/CNN-Fear-n-Greed-Scraper/README.md

 ---
 ## Upload your CSV file into your clouad on your raspberry pi
+Important: You need to install dropbox on your raspberry pi (cf. https://pimylifeup.com/raspberry-pi-dropbox/)

 ```python
 3 * * * *  /home/pi/Dropbox-Uploader/dropbox_uploader.sh upload /home/pi/Dokumente/Programme/Fear_and_Greed/Fear_and_Greed$